-World literature, Middle Eastern literatures and cultures, the Israel Palestine conflict, Orientalism, the global novel, literatures of global crisis, critical theory, Marxism, poststructuralism, postcolonialism, ecocriticism, indigenous studies, translation, modernism, modernity
+World literature, history of the novel, comparative Middle Eastern literatures and cultures, the Israel and Palestine conflict, Orientalism, literatures of global crisis, critical theory, Marxism, poststructuralism, postcolonialism, ecocriticism, indigenous studies, translation, modernism, modernity

 Fall 2018 / Fall 2019 / Spring 2020

 Introduces students to a wide range of critical theories that English majors need to know.
 Covers major movements in modern literary/critical theory, from Matthew Arnold through new criticism to contemporary postmodern frameworks.
 Required for all English majors.